-Because they get so hard, there are a couple of things to avoid when freezing avocados.
+Because they get so hard, there are a couple of things to avoid.

 Think about portion size.
-Do not (and I mean do not) freeze avocados in a portion that’s larger than you’ll be able to use in one recipe thinking that you’ll just pull out what you need.
+Do not (and I mean do not) freeze them in a portion that’s larger than you’ll be able to use in one recipe, thinking that you’ll just pull out what you need.
 Those pieces of avocado will become one solid mass that will not come apart.
 Trust me on this.